peterzieba/5Vpld/README.md

 ## Guide to the CUPL Language and Compiler
 Assuming you're using CUPL either through WinCUPL or 5vcomp, this section has a general reference to the language.

-An overview of how things work which shows how one can go from a CUPL .PLD into the .JED files needed to program a device.
+An overview of how things work which shows how one can go from a CUPL .PLD into the .JED file needed to program a device.
 Note that the Atmel Fitter (place and route) stage is only used when working with the ATF150x CPLD parts.
 For most simpler parts, CUPL is capable of generating a .JED directly.

 ![WinCUPL Data Flow Diagram](vendor-docs/WinCUPL-data-flow-diagram.png) (diagram from built-in WinCUPL help)